DannaCruz/idaejin.github.io/publications/index.Rmd

 #### In proceedings

+* **Lee, D.-J. and Durbán M. (2018)** *"Predicting above-ground treebiomass: a Seemingly Unrelated Penalized Regression approach"* in the Proceedings of the 33rd International Workshop on Statistical Modelling, Bristol, United Kingdom.
+Vol I. Pages 174--178, Eds.
+Augustin N. and Wood, S.N.

+* **Ayma, D., Lee, D.-J. and Durbán M. (2017)** *"Combining information at different scales in spatial epidemiology: a Composite Link Generalized Additive Model Approach"* in the Proceedings of the 32st International Workshop on Statistical Modelling, Gröningen, The Netherlands.
+Vol II.
+Pages 241--244, Eds.
+Grzegorczyk, M. and Ceoldo G.

 * **Lee, D.-J. Ayma, D., Durbán M. and Van de Kasteele, J. (2016)** *"Smooth composite link models for spatio-temporal dissagregation of epidemiological data"* in the Proceedings of the 31st International Workshop on Statistical Modelling, Rennes, France.